Pyrenean Mountain Dog, Pyrenean Mastiff and Spanish Mastiff

 The first historical reference to the Livestock Guardian Dog of Spain dates back to before 100 AD and comes from a contemporary of Jesus.
-Basically it said the Spanish Mastiff had to be drop eared, had a body length long rather than square, a wide chest, and big legs and feet covered with thick hair.
+Basically it said the Spanish Mastiff had to be drop eared, had a body longer than height at withers, a wide chest, and big legs and feet covered with thick hair.
 He was athletic enough to chase wolves when they flee, but heavy enough to fight them if necessary.
 He was alert enough to frighten either an animal or human thief, but discreet enough not to frighten the family of the Mesta or shepherd in charge of the flock.
 He was of one dark colour so that he was a formidable sight during the day, but did not stand out at night.

 Over the next millennium, these dogs developed a little differently in different regions.
 By the eighteenth century, there were 5 million merino sheep circulating around Spain from the north to the south and from the east to the west in massive herds.
 These sheep moved along a number of trails up to 20 meters wide, twining up and down the mountains occupying 120,000 km or 1% of the country.
 The network was completed with many livestock landmark buildings, mills, troughs, resting places, pastures etc. The seasonal movement of flocks from one place to another, usually to better pastures is called transhumance.